archfz/workflo/README.md

 a task and you have to login, in many cases after you've logged in you will have to retry the command.

-- Npm and node:^8.
+- `Npm` and `node:^8`.
 - Chrome browser to be installed.
-- User account on dependent sites: gitlab, source+target JIRA, slack.
+- User account on dependent sites: pitech gitlab or bitbucket, source+target JIRA, slack.
 - Manual login and relogin when sessions expire on the start of the automation.
 - For commands that run in git repository branch names need to respect the following
 formats: .\*(story|\[-_\]{1}task|bug)\/(\[A-Za-z]+\-\[0-9]+).\*.